RESTAURANT EMPLOYEE RELIEF FUND (RERF)

 Are there other resources that help unemployed restaurant workers?

 You may want to check the “Hospitality Relief Dashboard”, a state-by-state guide that features information on a variety of organizations and resources dedicated to helping and supporting restaurant, foodservice, and hospitality workers.
-(The Hospitality Relief Dashboard is not affiliated with RERF and/or the NRAEF).
+Additionally, the Ohio Restaurant Association has an active Restaurant Relief Fund.
+(The Hospitality Relief Dashboard and other relief funds are not affiliated with RERF and/or the NRAEF).